microsoft/vscode-eslint/README.md

 You can manage our decisions using the following commands:

-- `ESLint: Manage Library Execution` will reopen aboves dialog
+- `ESLint: Manage Library Execution` will reopen above dialog
 - `ESLint: Reset Library Decisions` lets you reset previous decisions who have made.

 This release also addresses the vulnerability described in [CVE-2021-27081](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-27081).